tristanic/isolde/isolde/docs/source/gui/navigation.rst

 You'll also note that you can no longer see all of the atoms (nor all of the map).
 By default atom display is restricted to residues approaching within 15Å of the central pivot point, while the map is restricted to a 12Å sphere.
+You can adjust the display radius at any time (or simply return to this display mode) using the ``clipper spotlight`` command.
 Other display options suited to isolating issues in low-resolution maps will be discussed  below.

 Zooming and Panning
 -------------------